-There are many reasons why you may want to celebrate a birthday at home.
+There are many reasons why you may want to celebrate a birthday at home such as simplicity or budget.
 Before you start planning what you’re going to do, answer these questions to make sure the celebrations fit your current situation and are fun for the person celebrating their birthday.

 - Why do you want to celebrate at home?
 This could vary from mobility to financial concerns, right through to the unexpected like the lockdown restrictions many of us are experiencing at the moment.
 Once you’re aware of this reason you can take it into account when you’re thinking about activities, for example if there are mobility issues you may not want to create an obstacle course.